Improwised/improwised-new-website/newapp/src/content/blog/aws-cost-optimization-best-practices-tools.md

   - question: "Are there any costs associated with security groups or snapshots in AWS?"
     answer: "Security groups do not have associated costs, however, snapshots that are stored in Amazon EBS or S3 will generate charges based on the size of the storage and the length of time they are retained.
 Routine removal of unnecessary snapshots can lead to decreased storage costs."
 ---

-# How to Reduce AWS Costs: Know Best Practices and Cost Optimization Tools

-## Introduction

 To get the most out of AWS and keep coming up with new ideas in a cloud-driven environment, you need to save costs.
 When businesses grow their cloud presence, even tiny mistakes can add up to big costs.
 [DevOps consulting services](https://www.improwised.com/services/cloud-infrastructure-services/) are very important because they bring together automation, engineering, and cloud financial discipline to help you manage your AWS costs in a way that lasts.
 This article has more than 15 tested ways to save money on AWS, talks about tools like AWS Cost Explorer and AI-driven optimizers, and describes how the DevOps and FinOps cultures may help you save money.
 You'll learn how to use AWS to cut costs in ways that will last for a long time, no matter if you're a startup, small business, or large company.